KiCad/kicad-library-utils/README.md

     ./add_part_number.py --bom-csv=path_to_bom_csv path_to_sch_files/*.sch

     # run the following command to see other options
-    ./checklib.py -h
+    ./add_part_number.py -h

 Notice
 ======

 The scripts use a different algorithm to generate files in relation to the KiCad saving action.
-That will result output files with more modified lines than expected, but yet functional.
-Anyway, always check the generated files by opnening them on KiCad.
-Additionally, if you are working over a git repository (if not, you should) you can use git diff to give a look at the modifications.
+That will result output files with more modified lines than expected, because the line generally are repositioned.
+However, the file still functional.

+Always check the generated files by opening them on KiCad.
+Additionally, if you are working over a git repository (if not, you should) you can commit your work before proceed with the scripts, this will put you safe of any trouble.
+Also, you would use git diff to give a look at the modifications.